 The Full Council is responsible for agreeing the authority's policy framework and budget, which will be proposed by the Executive.
 In terms of financial planning, the key elements are:

-- Medium Term Objectives and Key Actions
+- Corporate plan

 - Service plan

 - Revenue budget

 - Capital programme.

 3.2 Policy Framework